edanaher/idecl/README.md

 - [ ] Performance optimizations
   - [ ] Domain/cookie?
   - [ ] Version in cookie so first load includes updated files?
+- [ ] Switch to CodeMirror for better support?